ruthmaina2022/Data-Science-Portfolio/README.md

 ## Content Overview
 This GitHub repository contains a collection of various projects I've been working on, highlighting diverse topics, skills, and techniques.
 Feel free to browse through the folders and explore each project in detail.

-## 1. R - Analysis on Obesity
+## 1. R - Data Analysis Exercise
-This is an analysis of Obesity using R programming language.
-My main data point is to explore obesity data for the last ten years, to let the data tell a story on how this is trending and perform a prediction of where this could go in the next few years.
-I begin with data prep, data cleansing, then I share an analysis and insight gathered from the exploration step, with screenshots of the code output embedded into the pdf document.
+This is a data analysis exercise using R programming language.
+Various visualizations using ggplot library are included
 ## 2. R - Markdown Exercise
 This is a two-part exercise that explores adult’s earnings dataset using R programming language.
 Basic statistics and relationships between the variables are explored as well as predictions of earnings.
 The second part is a housing dataset for house sale predictions that also explores how to perform transformations and multicollinearity.